brycefrank/spsys/README.md

 <img src="docs/logo.png" width="60"></img><br> **sys** is an R package that allows users to explore systematic variance estimators.

 Many environmental surveys use systematic sampling to produce estimates of population parameters.
 Estimating the precision of these quantities has proven a difficult task, with several systematic variance estimators proposed over the past several decades.
 While not exhaustive, `sys` implements several different variance estimators and provides diagnostic and simulation tools to allow analysts to select an appropriate variance estimator for their population.
+More specifically, `sys` provides variance estimation for surveys that rely on point estimates of attributes of interest that use the Horvitz-Thompson estimator.

 ## Getting Started